zarzycki/betacast/README.md

 1. In the "### patch" step, a small modification is made to the land model to enforce restart files to be printed every 12 hours.
 This is done since the land model is initialized via nudging with the atmosphere in this framework.
 This patch can be applied by copying CESM or E3SM's `lnd_comp_mct.F90` (from the land model source code) into `$CASEDIR/SourceMods/src.clm` (or equivalent) and running
 `$ patch lnd_comp_mct.F90 < ${PATCHDIR}/lnd_comp_mct.patch`
 over the top of the file, which injects the correct logic.
 This needs to be done before the `./case.build` step.
+2. For E3SM, current suggested compsets are: F2010C5-CMIP6-HR (ne120, VR) and F2010C5-CMIP6-LR (ne30).
+For SCREAM, these are FSCREAM-LR and FSCREAM-HR, respectively.

 ### 2. Generate an analysis/reanalysis to CAM weight file